MarcNeveu/IcyDwarf/IcyDwarf_manual.md

 ---

-*This manual was generated with the Claude 4.5 Sonnet AI tool.
+*This manual was generated with help from the Claude 4.5 Sonnet AI tool.
 It is a living document and will be updated as IcyDwarf continues to evolve.
 For the latest version, please refer to the GitHub repository.*